 Challenging the celebrities for their mindless messages without verification of facts, Jyoti Tiwari expressed her grave concerns as a mother of a boy.
 She reminded them that they had created a society where boys don’t get justice or share their problems and are shamed without any reason.
 She expressed her grave concern that if this mindless male bashing continues, then boys will be depressed and eventually succumb to this enormous social pressure.

-This message given in Hindi clearly showed the fear of a concerned mother of a son and is going viral in social media ever since it got published -.
+This message is given in Hindi clearly showed the fear of a concerned mother of a son and is going viral on social media ever since it got published -.